cuustard/uni/SCC.141.md

 - **Errors**: The system should have a low error rate
 - **Satisfaction**: The system should be satisfying to use

 > "The power of the Web is in its universality.
-Access by everyone regardless of disability is an essential aspect." - Tim Berners-Lee, W3C Director and inventor of the WWW
+Access by everyone regardless of disability is an essential aspect." - Tim Berners-Lee, W3C Director and inventor of the WWW.

 Usability features can benefit those without disabilities as well as those with.
 For example: